 How Does Recite Me Work?

-Once the Recite Me assistive toolbar is installed on a website, access barriers can be broken down.
+Once the Recite Me assistive technology toolbar is installed on a website, access barriers can be broken down.
 By making single or multiple adjustments to create a genuinely inclusive online experience, users can:

 - Personalise font size, type, and colour options to make each web page easier to read.